Primitive Christianity Revived, Again

 Added by Bruce R. Arnold on 6th mo.
 22, 2014 at 4:25pm — No Comments

 Speaking with Buddhist friends this week the topic was benefactor moments.
-An instance that you recall in your life when someone granted…Continue
+An instance that you recall in your life when someone granted you an act of love, kindness or mercy.
+Although that…Continue

 Added by Roger Vincent Jasaitis on 6th mo.
 20, 2014 at 7:10pm — No Comments

 This summer students from seminaries and divinity schools across the country, including ESR, will visit summer camps and youth corps to talk about their experiences and ideas for both traditional and new expressions of ministry.
-The event, known as the …Continue
+The event, known as the New Faces of…Continue

 Added by Earlham School of Religion on 6th mo.
 18, 2014 at 2:15pm — No Comments